matteo107/company-service/README.md

 ## Database Schema

-Below the database schema is shown.
+Below the database schema is shown:

 ```mermaid
 erDiagram